Last Updated on October 15, 2022 by Lori Geurin

 We teach our kids how to deal with disappointment and roll with the punches.
 But when things don’t turn out how we’d hoped do we take our own advice?
 (Talking to myself too)

-Here are some tips that can help you cope when things don’t go the way you’d hoped.
+Here are some tips to help you cope when things don’t go as you’d hoped.

 - See the big picture.
 Consider that people are unique and have differing perspectives and opinions.
 Keep an open mind and allow them to have space.
 Don’t try to control others.

 - Move forward.
 Accept that disappointment and frustration are part of life.
-But they are also opportunities for growth.
+But they are also growth opportunities.
 Learn to accept things you cannot change and address the aspects you can.